 Table of Contents

-1) Image Theft
+1. Image Theft

-With billions of photographs being available so widely all over the Internet, it is not uncommon to see not only individuals, but also companies using other people’s work for their own benefit.
+With billions of photographs being available so widely all over the Internet, it is not uncommon to see not only individuals but also companies using other people’s work for their own benefit.
 In some cases, theft is loud and clear, with images being used without any permission; and in other cases, images are “borrowed” to be altered and manipulated to create something different.
 No matter how it is done, theft is still theft and it should not be ever welcomed in any shape or form.
-How would you feel if someone stole your images that you post in common social media platform like Instagram, printed them out and sold them for thousands of dollars without sharing any of the money with you?
+How would you feel if someone stole your images that you post in common social media platforms like Instagram, printed them out, and sold them for thousands of dollars without sharing any of the money with you?
 If you have never heard of Richard Prince, check out his website and his gallery:

-Yup, he does exactly that: steals other people’s work, prints them and sells as his own “artwork”.
-One could argue that he “repurposes” some of the images and that may be true in some cases where he significantly transforms an image to something completely different.
+Yup, he does exactly that: steals other people’s work, prints them, and sells as his own “artwork”.
+One could argue that he “repurposes” some of the images and that may be true in some cases where he significantly transforms an image into something completely different.
 But even then, he should be requesting permission from the original source first and even after receiving permission, he should clearly state in his artwork that his work was based on someone else’s idea or images.
-The worst part is, some people (including himself), believe that he is a true artist and he has every right to do what he does.
+The worst part is, that some people (including himself), believe that he is a true artist and he has every right to do what he does.
 In my books, this guy is nothing more than a thief!

-2) Photo Plagiarism
+2. Photo Plagiarism

 What about situations, where a photographer borrows another photographer’s idea and perspective to get a very similar, if not identical shot?
 Now this one is a topic of endless debates, one capable of sparking huge arguments on both sides of the game.
-As photographers, we often have our own knowledge, skills and experiences to create something unique that has never been done before, at least to our knowledge.
+As photographers, we often have our own knowledge, skills, and experiences to create something unique that has never been done before, at least to our knowledge.
 It could be finding a particular subject, angle, composition, subject placement, or perhaps specific use of colors and tones to create something original.
 Is it acceptable to re-capture such images, taking inspiration from the original author?
 And if it is acceptable, should permissions be asked and credit provided?
 I think the answer depends on a number of factors.
-If an image is copied exactly one-to-one, using the same angle, perspective, composition, subject and colors, making it look identical to the source, then it is a clear sign of plagiarism and it should never be welcomed.
+If an image is copied exactly one-to-one, using the same angle, perspective, composition, subject, and colors, making it look identical to the source, then it is a clear sign of plagiarism and it should never be welcomed.

 However, there are certain exceptions.
 For example, in landscape photography (covered in detail below), there are situations when one photographer can find and popularize a unique spot where certain angles and shapes work very well.
 Throughout history, there have been many such images – for example, Ansel Adams made the Snake River overlook very popular at the Grand Teton National Park:

 And since then, countless images have been taken with a very similar perspective and angle by other photographers.
 Does it mean that they should be crediting the source every single time?
-This is a hard question when it comes to ethics, because landscapes change all the time and if one photographer does manage to capture an image one way, chances of capturing another image with exactly the same light, cloud formation, vegetation and color are fairly slim, even if exactly the same composition is used.
-In the case of the above photo from Ansel Adams, since he has captured the shot at the Grand Tetons, many trees have grown and fallen and even the snake river most likely slightly changed its shape and looks a bit different today.
+This is a hard question when it comes to ethics because landscapes change all the time and if one photographer does manage to capture an image one way, the chances of capturing another image with exactly the same light, cloud formation, vegetation, and color are fairly slim, even if exactly the same composition is used.
+In the case of the above photo from Ansel Adams, since he captured the shot at the Grand Tetons, many trees have grown and fallen and even the snake river most likely slightly changed its shape and looks a bit different today.
 Does it mean that other photographers should not be taking the shot with a similar composition?
 I don’t think so – I believe it is perfectly acceptable for others to capture images of popular spots, provided they are not deliberately trying to make an exact replica of the shot of the original author, with the intent to copy it.
-Now if someone edited the trees to look exactly like the ones in Ansel Adams’ original shot, turned it into black and white with the same aspect ratio, similar shades and cloud formations, then it could be considered as deliberate plagiarism.
+Now if someone edited the trees to look exactly like the ones in Ansel Adams’ original shot, and turned it into black and white with the same aspect ratio, similar shades, and cloud formations, then it could be considered deliberate plagiarism.

 However, landscape photography almost feels like a different beast when it comes to plagiarism.
 While using the same subject, perspective and composition are often acceptable in landscapes, attempting to do the same thing in other types of photography, such as portraiture and fashion photography, is an inevitable path to plagiarism.
-For example, if we look at the work of Tyler Shields, we can see many of his images were borrowed ideas from other existing works.
+For example, if we look at the work of Tyler Shields, we can see many of his images borrowed ideas from other existing works.
 Take a look at some of the examples:

 In this image, we can clearly see that Tyler Shields attempted to copy the work of Irving Penn, by making a very similar image.
 The idea is the same, the crop is the same.
-However, he did change a few patterns, adjusted colors and made a slightly different image.
+However, he did change a few patterns, adjusted colors, and made a slightly different image.
 Does it mean that his work is original?
 Of course not – it was clearly based on someone else’s work.
 There is nothing original about this piece.
 And yet Tyler Shields never credited Irving Penn for inspiration in creating this photograph.
 Let’s take a look at a different image of Tyler Shields:

-We can clearly see the pattern of a copy-cat.
+We can clearly see the pattern of a copycat.
 Again, the same idea of bruised legs of a ballerina standing straight up and only showing the affected area.
 One side has a shoe, the other does not.
-He attempted to make his work appear different and original by swapping the shoe, having different bandages and bruises, but nevertheless, it is still not an original idea by any means.
+He attempted to make his work appear different and original by swapping the shoe, and having different bandages and bruises, but nevertheless, it is still not an original idea by any means.
 In this case, if Tyler Shields used Henry Leutwyler’s work for inspiration, he should have given him proper credit.

 In some cases, images can indeed look very similar by coincidence.
 And when it does happen, it would be truly a “one-off” case.
 However, if you look at the many works of Tyler Shields, you will see that the above are not cases of coincidence or sheer luck.
 He deliberately borrowed other people’s ideas and executed them in a similar fashion to make a name for himself.